 This is already the reality.
 The New York Times reports that in 1960, 75 percent of college instructors were full-time tenured or on the tenure-track.
 Today, a mere 27 percent are.

 Talented faculty employed purely on a per-course or yearly contract basis don’t receive any benefits, earn a third or less of their tenured colleagues, and are “treated as second-class citizens on most campuses,” the Times aruges.
-So, we need to create a system that rewards – and grants tenure – to those instructors who aren’t working full-time.

 Originally wait-listed for acceptance at UW-Madison, I remember very clearly the night I finally received my large envelope from the school, with the Badger-red “Yes!” emboldened on the back flap.
 I was in.

 And while the University of Wisconsin may have had doubts about letting a neighboring born-and-bred Illinois resident into their borders, I quickly forgave their hesitation, becoming a dedicated student to the school and its culture.
 I garnered a 4.0 GPA or darn-near close to it every semester, religiously “studied” at the Terrace, partied at State Street bars, and worked as the school’s top student fundraiser at the UW Foundation.
-Plus, I actually graduated in four years.